 2nd December Street (Al Dhiyafah Road), Satwa

-When it comes to where to eat in Dubai, Satwa is most definitely a must-do.
+When it comes to where to eat in Dubai for Persian, Pakistani, Indian, and Lebanese food, then Satwa is our pick of neighbourhoods, followed closely by the Deira neighbourhoods, below.
 Home to old iconic Dubai eateries like Pars Iranian Kitchen (Persian), Ravi’s (Pakistani), Delhi Darbar (Indian), and Al Mallah (Lebanese/Arabic), Satwa is tucked between Sheikh Zayed Road’s lofty skyscrapers and Jumeirah’s affluent low-rise beachside suburbs.
 Many of these legendary eateries lie on a single neon-lit strip, 2nd December Street, formerly called Al Dhiyafah Road.

 During the cooler winter months our late afternoon ambles would often bring us to Satwa.
 While most people here for the food make a beeline for the main drag, we loved exploring the residential areas, where chickens scratched sleepy sand-swept streets and workers played games of cricket in vacant lots on their days off.